 Here are the top three ways to know when you are ready to start outsourcing.

 Like I mentioned above, your editor is not going to “re-brand” your editing.
 They are simply available to help you get the work done.
 The style is still your own and in order for your editor to achieve your look, your style must be nailed down and easy to replicate for every single wedding/session.

 You have a strong workflow

 Outsourcing is a simple, easy to follow process as long as you have a strong and consistent workflow.
 Adding another person to the mix, takes a period of adjustment.
 But things are much easier, when you have a plan in place for easily starting, handing off, and then finalizing each wedding catalog.

 Your business is growing but your time is restricted

-If your business is growing at a steady and consistent rate, but YOU haven’t changed anything on your end, it is time to outsource.
-If you are investing the same number of hours in each wedding on your calendar, and you are starting to increase your number of bookings, it may be time to raise your prices and it is definitely time to outsource.
+If your business is growing at a steady and consistent rate, but you haven’t changed anything on your end, it is time to outsource.
+When you are investing the same number of hours in each wedding on your calendar, and you are starting to increase your number of bookings, it may be time to raise your prices and it is definitely time to outsource.
 Let’s take a look at the math.

 Editing per Wedding – 8 hours

 25 Weddings/Year @ 6 hours of editing = 150 hours of editing